tecnolgd/Predicta-Expense-Web/README.md

 * Please be respectful in your feedback.
 * Your **feedbacks are appreciated** and means a lot.

-## Aim of the Feedback collection 🎯
-* As mentioned, the project / website is currently in a young stage, where its only a static site with some button operations.
-* As planned, the website would be developed as a **frontend** in the coming days.
-* **Getting feedback early** for incorporating any changes in the base structure of the website would be a **sensible risk** for the final working website.

 ## Value this repo?💫
 * If you felt this repo to be useful or added knowledge to your dev workflow/skill-building, consider dropping a ⭐️ or hitting *fork*.
 * Open for feedbacks or knowlegde exchange.